Learn more about our impactLearn more about our impact

-One Square Foot WWF teams up with Botanica by Air Wick® and Air Wick® Scented Oils to reseed 1 billion square feet of wildflowers and grasslands in the Northern Great Plains with “Square Foot Super Bloom” campaign.
+One Square Foot WWF marks the second year of our One Square Foot initiative with Air Wick® to reseed 1 billion square feet of native wildflower and grassland habitat in the Northern Great Plains with “Square Foot Super Bloom” campaign.